MarkWieczorek/mapmanager/_posts/2015-04-20-stackdb-options-panel.md

 ---
 layout: page
-title: "Stack DB Options"
+title: "Options"
 category: interface
 date: 2015-04-20 22:46:33
-order: 4
+order: 5
 tags:
 - Interface
 ---

-The Stack DB options panel provides global options to control the behavior of Map Manager.
+The Map Manager Options panel provides global options to control the behavior of Map Manager.
 Options can be saved and then loaded using the **User** section.
 Values shown in <font color="red"><strong>red</strong></font> will effect your analysis.

 To open the options panel